-Glyndŵr University is committed to providing access to all students and promotes equal opportunities in compliance with the Equality Act 2010 legislation.
+Wrexham University is committed to providing access to all students and promotes equal opportunities in compliance with the Equality Act 2010 legislation.
 This programme complies fully with the University's Equality and Diversity Policy, ensuring that everyone who has the potential to achieve in higher education is given the chance to do so.
-Please click on this link for more information: Equality and Diversity
+Please click on the following link for more information about equality and diversity